helenclx/leilukin-site/src/pages/about.md

 ## The Webmaster

 {% imgFigure "/assets/leilukin/leilukin-bee.avif", "Leilukin bee avatar", "avatar" %}
-[Image description: Digital illustration of a bee wearing red glasses with oval-shaped body and wings on a light green background.
+[Image description: Digital illustration of a bee wearing red glasses with an oval-shaped body and wings on a light green background.
 Leilukin's signature is at the bottom right of the bee.
 Description ends]
 {% endimgFigure %}

 {%- css %}